alexalgrund/LearningApp/README.md

 missing are the specific enviroments for each individual course and this will be the last thing of the project.
 I got a couple weeks ago feedback and I am still working with some issues mentioned therein.

+SITUATION OF APP (4.5.2023)

+Unlikely I mentioned in my last review I did not created individual pages for each course but added a message feature.
+This feature makes possible to share common affairs with all users of LearningApp.
+I also finalized the visual appearance of app and it is now mostly okay.
+Improvements of programing style could still be made but time is running out.
+Overall all the basic features of app like login, registartion new account, adding new courses and issues can now be used without a problem.
+Only the course registration system is still a bit primitive.

 To test LearningApp in fly.io as user create a new profile or log in with credentials: